 The ACC's Internet Cribbage Program gives members an opportunity to play in online tournaments, earn rating points, and compete for annual and lifetime awards.

 ACC Internet Cribbage is organized into an annual season ending each year on July 31.
 Each season consists of 6 to 9 weekly tournaments with Grass Roots 9 game style (like weekly club) played at eCribbage.com, amd Best of 3 bracketed (like weekend tourney playoffs) played at GameColony.com.
 Players with high enough scores in each tournament earn Internet Rating Points(IRPs), which are tabulated separately from MRPs and Grass Roots rating points.
 The ten players earning the most IRPs during the season form an official All-Internet team.
 The player in first place is crowned Internet Champion.
 Awards are given at the annual awards banquet at Grand National.

-Due to legal considerations, there are no cash prizes for winners of Internet tournaments.
-There are also no entry fees.
+Due to legal considerations, there are no cash prizes for winners of ACC internet tournaments.
+There are also no entry fees nor side pools.
 What we do offer is bona fide competition in a sportsmanlike environment, friendly opponents that you may know from live play, and a legitimate rating and awards system administered by the game's preeminent sanctioning organization.

 Follow these steps: